 "Compulsory reading for Social Democrats"

-Now Piketty has released a new voluminous book, Capital and ideology, which is already triumphant in the various newspapers of the extreme center.
+Now Piketty has released a new voluminous book, Capital and ideology, which is already triumphant in the extreme center. . .